Living in Harmony With Spirit

 – C. S. Lewis

 While pride is generally considered a weakness, a certain amount of pride in our achievements is commendable.
-Healthy and measured feelings of pride contribute to self-confidence and self-respect.
-But being overly proud of family traditions, deeds and abilities, superior intellects, or even the illusion of spiritual superiority, is not the spirit way.
+Healthy feelings of pride contribute to self-confidence and self-respect.
+But being overly proud of family traditions, deeds and abilities, superior intellects, or even the illusion of spiritual superiority, is not the Spirit Way.

 God is no respecter of persons, which means God has no special regard for any individual or any group of people.
-You may entertain fantasies of being special—but in the eyes of God, you will never be any more special than anyone else.
+We may at times entertain fantasies of being special—but in the eyes of God, we will never be any more special than anyone else.
 No doubt, some people are more spiritually progressive and, as a result, are more receptive to the gifts of God.
-But our Divine Parent loves us equally.
+Even so, our Divine Parent loves all of us equally.
 If you really want to improve your status with God, learn to love and help others.

 So long as we are on this earth, nothing matters more to us than humility.